Including single people at Christmas

 2. Find out who will be on their own

 Could you invite someone to join you for the day, or for Christmas dinner?
 Could you encourage others to do the same?
 This can be explicitly suggested from the pulpit, or discreetly mentioned to families who may be in a position to offer hospitality.
-Singles tell us this makes a huge difference to their sense of being noticed, cared for and included.
-You could also connect a group of people who will be on their own to spend the day together.
+Be mindful of the language you use for this.

 "One year I was upset to find myself facing Christmas on my own, but I didn’t want to invite myself to anyone's family celebration.
 However, when a friend told people at church that I was going to be alone, I got several invitations.
 I had a lovely day with a family from church.’